 A cynical response to all of this could be that the place is just too corrupt to make anything happen and to give up trying.
-Instead, Global Witness believes that, while anti-corruption efforts there will require a generation, there are many short-term measures that corruption and a substantial measures that can have a substantial impact on corruption and help to put Afghani-stan on a more stable path, and the United States has a crucial leadership role to play in making this happen.
+Instead, Global Witness believes that, while anti-corruption efforts there will require a generation, there are many short-term measures that can have a substantial investment. measures that can have a substantial impact on corruption and help to put Afghanistan on a more stable path, and the United States has a crucial leadership role to play in making this happen.